rdylewsk/fifa-heatmap/README.md

 - September 28, 2021
 <br />

-Heatmap is a tool that creates a density map of passes made in particular matches of the 2018 FIFA World Cup.
+Heatmap is a tool that creates a density map of passes made in a given match of the 2018 FIFA World Cup.
 Given 2 teams, the program will create a JPEG heatmap of where the passes occured on the field.
-The program can visual passes between both teams over the entire game, as well as for a particular player provided by the user.
+The program can visualize passes between both teams over the entire game, as well as for a particular player provided by the user.

 -----

 ### Set Up
 Heatmap relies on several outside projects to make its magic possible and uses **curl** to download zip files for data and dependancies.
 To set up, run

 `sh setup.sh`

 To build, run

 `make`

 To build and generate 5 beautiful images, run

 `make run`

 ### Usage